yR-DEV/Angular-Practice/Unit-1/5-built-in-directives.md

   <li>{{name}}</li>
 </ul>
 ```
+- it doesnt work because I think it is trying to make a new list for each of the items in the array I put in the controller
 **EXERCISE**

 Add a property called `symbols` with the value `["&spades;", "&clubs;", "&hearts;", "&diams;"]`.
 Use an `ng-repeat` to display each one in the template.